n0sandb0x/forloops-for-bugbounty/README.md

-# FOr loops and one liners for bug bounty
+# For loops and one liners for bug bounty
 Credits goes to all those awesome researchers who uploaded these on Twitter and their GitHub